 State and local regulations, combined with other factors, determine the order in which a student's enrollment date and time are assigned.
-Details about this policy and the specific order of enrollment appointment assignment can be found at www.smc.edu/admissions.
-Students may lose their priority enrollment status if they do not complete SMC's assessment (go to smc.edu/prep2test), online orientation (see smc.edu/prep2test), online orientation (fa a new student) or a comprehensive education plan (if a student who will have earned 15 degree-applicable units by the end of the term).
-Students may complete their education plans on their own (go to smc.edu/myedplan) or with the assistance of a counselor.
-Students who are on academic or progress probation for two consecutive semesters/terms will also lose enrollment priority.
-For more information, please refer to smc.edu/admissions (click on 'Policies & Procedures').
+Details about this policy and the specific order of enrollment appointment assignment can be found at smc.edu/admissions.
+Students may lose their priority enrollment status if they do not complete SMC's placement process (smc.edu/placement), online orientation (smc.edu/orientation), or an abbreviated education plan (if a new or first-time-in-college student) or a comprehensive education plan (if a student who will have earned 15 degree-applicable units by the end of the term).
+Students may complete their education plans on their own (go to smc.edu/ep) or with the assistance of a counselor.
+Students who are on academic or progress probation for two consecutive semesters/terms or who have accumulated excessive units or who owe fees from previous terms will also lose enrollment priority.
+Students who hold seats for others or who buy or sell seats in a class will lose all priority enrollment and be subjected to other disciplinary actions.
+For more information, students can refer to smc. edu/admissions (click on 'Enrollment Updates').

-Fees & Tuition
+Fees and Tuition